taddyorg/podcast-dataset-export/README.md

 # Taddy API Podcast Dataset Sample

 This sample contains 14,929 podcasts and 10,544 episodes from the Taddy Podcast API Dataset.
-The full dataset contains 4+ million podcasts and 170+ million episodes and is ~70GB in size.
+The full dataset contains 4+ million podcasts and 180+ million episodes and is ~80GB in size.

 If you want to purchase the full dataset, please contact [danny@taddy.org](mailto:danny@taddy.org).

 ## Data Format

-This project contains 2 files in Parquet format.
-There are libraries for reading Parquet files in most programming languages.
+This project contains 4 files in Parquet format.

 ## Table Definitions